USS Scuffle

 USS Scuffle (AM-298) was an Admirable-class minesweeper built for the United States Navy during World War II.
 She was awarded a Presidential Unit Citation and five battle stars for service in the Pacific during World War II.
 She was decommissioned in June 1946 and placed in reserve.
 While remaining in reserve, Scuffle was reclassified as MSF-298 in February 1955, but never reactivated.
 In October 1962, she was sold to the Mexican Navy and renamed ARM DM-05.
 In 1994, she was renamed ARM General Felipe Xicoténcatl (C53).
-She was sunk as an artificial reef and dive attraction off of Cozumel in 1999, and was stricken from the rolls of the Mexican Navy in 2000.
+She was sunk as an artificial reef and dive attraction off Cozumel in 1999, and was stricken from the rolls of the Mexican Navy in 2000.

 U.S. Navy career

 Scuffle was laid down on 4 May 1943 by Winslow Marine Railway and Shipbuilding Co., Seattle, Washington; launched on 8 August 1943; sponsored by Miss Marianne Baron, and commissioned on 2 May 1944.
 After shakedown, Scuffle sailed from San Francisco, California, on 11 July 1944 for Hawaii.
 Operating out of Pearl Harbor, she swept an old American-laid minefield in the French Frigate Shoals between 6 and 15 August, escorted a convoy to Eniwetok, and carried out various tests and training operations.
 She arrived at San Pedro Bay, Leyte, on 31 December 1944 and joined Mine Division 34.

 With her division, Scuffle participated in the pre-invasion sweeps at Lingayen Gulf on 6 January 1945, and at Zambales and Subic Bay on the 29th and 31st.
 In each instance, after completing the pre-invasion sweeps, she helped extend the cleared areas during and after the initial troop landings, and provided antisubmarine and antiaircraft protection for the transports.

 On 13 February, her division began pre-invasion sweeps in Manila Bay in preparation for landings at Mariveles and Corregidor.
 While operating off Corregidor on the 14th, the minesweepers came within 5000 yd of the island and were repeatedly straddled by Japanese fire before supporting ships silenced the enemy's guns.
 Scuffle continued sweeping in Manila Bay through 18 February, and her unit earned a Navy Unit Commendation for the operation.
 On 24 February, Scuffle re-entered Manila Bay with 15 YMS's to clear the harbor of mines and submerged wrecks.
 Her force, plus the salvage ship USS Cable (ARS-19), accomplished the task by 10 April, sweeping 615 sqmi of water and opening the Harbor to supply ships.
 On 22 April, she rejoined Mine Division 34 in an 8-day sweep of the Sulu Sea off Palawan.
 On 9 May, the minesweeper arrived at Morotai to prepare for operations in the Netherlands East Indies.